Where Do I Find Blocked People On Facebook

 Current Trends in Blocking Behavior

 Recent data suggests that the use of blocking features on social media platforms is on the rise.
 This trend is likely driven by increased awareness of online harassment, cyberbullying, and the importance of mental health.
-More users are taking proactive steps to curate their online experience and protect themselves from negative interactions.
+In practice, more users are taking proactive steps to curate their online experience and protect themselves from negative interactions.
 Additionally, the rise of social and political polarization has led to more frequent use of blocking as a way to avoid contentious debates and maintain a more peaceful online environment.

 Facebook's Evolving Policies on Blocking